demisto/content/Packs/AutoFocus/Integrations/AutoFocusTagsFeed/AutoFocusTagsFeed_description.md

-## Feed Hello World
+## AutoFocus Tags Feed
-- This text is markdown
-- This section explains how to configure the instance of FeedHelloWorld in Cortex XSOAR.
+Use the AutoFocus Tags Feeds integration to fetch indicators from AutoFocus Tags.